 Fall in Vancouver

 When the leaves start to turn colour and the weather cools down, Vancouver offers a great place to watch the seasons transition.
-With both a mild climate and close proximity to the mountains, you’ll find plenty to both indoors and outside.
+With both a mild climate and close proximity to the mountains, you’ll find plenty to do both indoors and outside.